Homemade Hot Pepper Jelly

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-How to Make Hot Pepper Jelly Recipe
+How to Make Hot Pepper Jelly at Home

 First: Add all the ingredients to a large saucepan.